benjamin-shapiro/benjamin-shapiro.github.io/_pages/ai.md

   <h2 class="project-section__title">Wingman: Hazard Detection and Warning System for Cyclists</h2>
   <p>
-    A low-cost hazard detection system for cyclists, designed to improve situational awareness without the cost of lidar-heavy hardware.
+    A low-cost hazard detection system for cyclists, designed to improve situational awareness without the need for expensive RADAR-based hardware.
 Uses <a href="https://kivy.org/">Kivy</a> for the mobile app GUI, Arduino-based sensing hardware for rearward video acquisition, and a Python edge-computing pipeline for computer vision, classification, and monocular distance estimation using TensorFlow Lite, the <a href="https://arxiv.org/abs/1704.04861">MobileNet vision model</a>,